KimJacobus/banner-generator/README.md

 ## Getting Started

-Instruction for running the project locally.
+Instructions for running the project locally.

 ### Prerequisites